-You may add additional clarifying statements and the order of the pieces may vary, but your purpose statement should have the following four components: your office or unit name; your primary purpose; your primary functions or activities; and your stakeholders.
+You add additional may clarifying statements and the order of the pieces may vary, but your purpose statement should the have following four components: your office or unit name; your primary purpose; functions primary your or activities; and your stakeholders.
 And remember, the purpose statement needs to be consistent when published:

-- On the web;
+- On the website;

 - In the Catalog;

 - In Institutional Effectiveness reports;

 - In Unit Plans;

 - Everywhere!